onflow/docs/docs/concepts/fees.md

 **I use Blocto and I haven't paid any fees yet.
 Why is that?**

-That is because Blocto is acting as the payer for transactions. self-custody wallets may have the user pay the transaction.
+That is because Blocto is acting as the payer for transactions.
+Self-custody wallets may have the user pay the transaction.
 Additionally, apps can sponsor the transaction if they choose.